Knniff/treemaker/README.md

 # treemaker

-This  python creates a binary decision tree when given the tree depth and a function.
+This  python program creates a binary decision tree when given the tree-depth and a function.

 The function has to be written in this style: